BME1478H/Fall2022class/.github/ISSUE_TEMPLATE/question-template.md

 ---

+Click the "Preview" tab above to view the rendered version of this issue template.

 Delete this text after you have read through it and are ready to post your question.
 This template will appear every time you open a new issue, so you don't need to memorize it.